stefan-kolb/nucleus/README.md

 ./bin/paasal start
 ```

-Hower, you can also start the API using another rack compliant server, e.g. [thin](http://code.macournoyer.com/thin/) or rely on your default rack server:
+Hower, you can also start the API using the [thin](http://code.macournoyer.com/thin/) server:

 ```
-rackup
+rackup -s thin config.ru
 ```

+Due to limitations in the log tailing process, currently PaaSal requires `thin` and does not work on other Rack servers.
+In theory, it should be possible to make other Rack servers work that also utilize [eventmachine](https://github.com/eventmachine/eventmachine).

 #### API endpoints